XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/Reservation.md

-The result returns the booking locator (booking code), which could be the supplier's own code or the one sent in the request.
+The result returns the booking locator (booking code), which could be the supplier's own code or the one sent in request.